Working Out in the Heat: Safety Tips, Risks, Benefits and FAQs

 Conclusion

-- To work out in the heat safely, it’s critical to stay hydrated (drink plenty of water before, during and after your workout), eat or drink electrolyte foods, keep your workout time short, avoid hours of direct sunlight, wear loose-fitting clothing, and use an ice pack to cool yourself off.
+• To work out in the heat safely, it’s critical to stay hydrated (drink plenty of water before, during and after your workout), drink electrolyte drinks or eat electrolyte foods, keep your workout time short, avoid hours of direct sunlight, wear loose-fitting clothing, and use an ice pack to cool yourself off.